Darshan-dg18/QR-code-geneator/README.md

-# QR-code-geneator
+# QR-code-generator
-I have develop this project by using html css and javascript.
+I have developed a QR code generator by using html css and javascript.